-Why You Should be Using Automated Sales Software
+Why You Should Upgrade to Automated Activity Tracking Software

 Looking at sales data and activities in spreadsheets ensures you have all the information you need to review at a glance.
-There are some great pre-built templates available to start with and customize for your needs.
-But what if you didn’t have to take the time to manually create the spreadsheets (even using templates), or customize them, or worry about making sure they are always up to date.
+As you can see, there are some great pre-built templates available to start with and customize for your needs.

 Welcome to the wonderful world of sales software that automates much of that process.
-In today’s digital landscape, utilizing sales software to turn your spreadsheets into automatically updated visual depictions of your data, activities, and even sales funnel is extremely advantageous.
+In today’s digital environment, utilizing sales software to turn your spreadsheets into automatically updated visual depictions of your data, the team’s sales activity, and even your sales funnel is extremely advantageous.
 These tools will help save you significant amounts of time and enable you to boost both your sales team’s and your company’s success.

-Many of the software tools in our list below will help you automatically track data in robust dashboards and view reports that help you visualize all of your most important data in half the time.
-More graphically-based visual depictions of sales data are read faster and more fully comprehended than line item data.
+The software tools in our list below will help you automatically track sales activities and sales data in robust dashboards and view reports that help you visualize all of the most important info in half the time.
+Graphically-based visual depictions of sales data are read faster and more fully comprehended than line item data.
 You can more easily pinpoint trends and make proactive corrections where needed more quickly.

 Most of the sales tech available today is also cloud-based.
 So you and your team aren’t limited to where or how you can view and edit your sales data.
-Whether you are in the office or looking at information on the go on your phone, you’ll be able to better manage your team’s activities and sales process.
+Whether you are in the office or looking at information on the go on your phone, with a sales activity tracker app and other sales tools you’ll be able to better manage your team’s sales process and activity.

 You’ll also be confident in knowing the information is updated in real-time automatically.
 Cutting down on the chances of items being mistakenly left out like when data is being put together manually in a sales Excel template.
 Let’s take a look at some of the best options available today for sales software:

-From CRMs (Customer Relationship Management) to analytics tools, these are just a few examples of the array of sales software tools available today.
-All of these will help you move past Excel spreadsheets and make tracking and measuring sales data much easier and more efficient:
+From CRMs (Customer Relationship Management) to analytics tools, these are just a few examples below of the array of sales software tools and sales activity tracker apps available today.
+All of these will help you move past Excel spreadsheets and make tracking and measuring sales activity and data much easier and more efficient:

 Map My Customers

-A good CRM software will be your all-in-one sales toolbox.
+A good CRM software will be your all-in-one sales toolbox for your outside sales team.
 Map My Customers is a good CRM to another level.
-With the visual, mobile-first software from Map My Customers, you can throw out all of those Excel spreadsheets.
+With this mobile-first platform, purpose-built for field sales reps and their managers, you can throw out all of those Excel spreadsheets.